bclosson/git-github-lab-/README.md

 "Commit 1 - The 1st set of GIT homework answers are complete".
 <hr>

-1. What command do you use to pull any changes from the master repository into your local repository?<br>
+1. What command do you use to pull any changes from the master repository into your local repository?<br>git pull
-1. What command do you use to unstage a file?<br>
+1. What command do you use to unstage a file?<br>git reset head
-1. What command do you use to change your files back to how they were after a commit?<br>
+1. What command do you use to change your files back to how they were after a commit?<br>git reset --hard
-1. Why is it important to use `--hard` when changing files back to a previous state?<br>
+1. Why is it important to use `--hard` when changing files back to a previous state?<br>The hard flag deletes the unwanted files so you can replace with the correct files
-1. Why might you want to reset your files back to a previous commit?<br>
+1. Why might you want to reset your files back to a previous commit?<br>If changes were made that didn't work out, you can go back to the last commit that was working and go from there.If a program is working well then breaks at a specific point in the development process you can return to the last point the program was functioning properly and move forward again fixing the issues that made it break.

 <hr>
 &#x1F534; ** Commit your work.** <br>